Legal Sea Foods: Menu

-The menus vary by location, season and concept, but they all include a wide variety of specialty seafood entrees, appetizers, salads, and desserts.
+The menus vary by location, season, and concept, including specialty seafood entrees, appetizers, salads, and desserts.
 Over 40 varieties of fresh fish and shellfish, prepared according to New England tradition, are featured throughout the year.
 Some of the most popular items include: lobster, clam chowder, fried clams, crab cakes, shrimp cocktail, tuna burgers, baked scrod, surf and turf and grilled fish fillets.
-Extensive wine lists and full-service bars are also available at all locations and have garnered recognition for its philosophy of offering value at all price points.
-The restaurant offers separate lunch and dinner menus as well as gluten-free menu options and kids’ menu.
+Extensive wine lists and full-service bars are also available at all locations and have garnered recognition for their philosophy of offering value at all price points.
+The restaurant offers separate lunch and dinner menus, gluten-free options, and a kids’ menu.

 By buying directly from day boat fishing operations, the company markets itself as having the freshest fish.
-The company also made industry advances on fish handling and has worked with the federal agencies on developing Hazard Analysis and Critical Control Points (HACCP).
+The company also made industry advances in fish handling and has worked with federal agencies on developing Hazard Analysis and Critical Control Points (HACCP).

 In the media

 Bon Appétit magazine touts a meal at Legal Sea Foods as among America's "Top Ten Tried-and-True" dining experiences.
 Legal Sea Foods is also included in Patricia Schultz's popular guidebook, "1,000 Places to See Before You Die".

 In January 2011, Legal Sea Foods sponsored a dinner that featured several species of fish which were listed by the advocacy organization Seafood Watch as ones to avoid for sustainability reasons.
 Legal Sea Foods CEO, Roger Berkowitz said in a statement that much of the science around sustainable fisheries was "flawed" and "outdated."
 While the protest was criticized by several environmental organizations, it was praised by others, including some in the media.
 Representatives of fishermen in Gloucester supported the choice to use locally sourced fish.